-The following is a summary of the engagement process Watts Learning Center Charter Middle School used to involve our statutorily required educational partners in the development of the LCAP and how this engagement was considered before finalizing the LCAP.
-Engagement of our educational partners has been an ongoing process throughout the academic school year with the development of the multitude of school plans as outlined in the LCAP supplement.
+The following is a summary of the engagement process Watts Learning Center Charter Middle School (WLCCMS) uses to involve our statutorily required educational partners in the development of the LCAP and how this engagement is considered before finalizing the LCAP.
+Engagement of our educational partners is an ongoing process throughout the year as the school works to develop and align multiple school plans.
+Translators are always provided, as requested.